subatiq/rust-raylib-particle-toy/README.md

 ### Wanna compiled version?

-Here are the binaries:

-TODO: Put links to releases
+Look at the releases.
+More platforms will arrive when I get to it